PetrochukM/HParams/README.md

-<h3 align="center">Stop messing around and organize your hyperparameters.</h3>
+<h3 align="center">Clean up your code and organize your hyperparameters today.</h3>

 HParams is a configuration management solution for machine learning projects.
-With this you can externalize your hyparameters ensuring that they are extensible, accessible and maintainable.
+With this you can externalize your hyperparameters ensuring that they are extensible, accessible, and maintainable.

 Technically speaking, HParams uses the `@configurable` decorator to inject your hyperparameter dependencies at runtime from a designated configuration file.